dmbarbour/glas/docs/GlasCLI.md

         glas --run ValueRef -- Args To App

 The application model is extensible: interpretation is based on value header such as 'prog', 'proc', or 'macro' (see below).
 For performance, the glas command line may implicitly compile and cache application behavior, but that won't be directly exposed to the user.
 Args following '--' are passed to the application.
+(The '--' separator may be omitted if would be final argument.)

 ### Basic Applications

 A basic application process uses the 'prog' header.

-        prog:(do:Program, ...)
+        prog:(do:Program, ...
+Annotations ...)

 This program represents an application process as a transactional step function.

         type Step = init:Params | step:State -> [Effects] (halt:Result | step:State) | Fail

 In context of the console application, this process starts with `init:["List", "Of", "Args"]` and finishes with `halt:ExitCode`.
 The ExitCode should be a short bitstring representing a 32-bit integer.
 Between init and halt, the process may commit any number of intermediate steps, forwarding the State value.

+*Note:* Supported effects will gradually evolve.
+Compatibility concerns can be mitigated by annotating the expected API version.

 ### Scalable Applications

 For robust concurrency and incremental computing, favor the 'proc' header.

-        proc:(do:Process, Annotations)
+        proc:(do:Process, ...
+Annotations ...)

 Design of 'proc' is ongoing within the [glas applications](GlasApps.md) document.
 The core idea is to expose and manage control flow and communication to support robust optimizations.
 Every proc is equivalent to a 'prog' app step function, so use of 'proc' should primarily impact performance and scalability.